On Integrable Structure of Null String in (Anti-)de Sitter Space: Introduction

-Interest to supersymmetric integrable two-dimensional sigma-models and strings, in particular in anti de Sitter superspaces presently is to large extent connected with the above mentioned application of the holographic principle in string theory.
-It was triggered by proof of the classical integrability \cite{Bena2003} of equations of two-dimensional sigma-model on the $PSU(2,2|4)/(SO(1,4)\times SO(5))$ supercoset manifold that is used to describe dynamics of the IIB superstring in the $AdS_5\times S^5$ superspace \cite{Metsaev1998}, \cite{Kallosh1998}.
-Integrable structure of the superstring correlates with that of dual $D=4$ $\mathcal N=4$ supersymmetric Yang-Mills theory, whose study was initiated in \cite{Minahan2002}.
-This motivated the search of integrable structures also in the lower-dimensional examples of the AdS/CFT correspondence (see, e.g. reviews \cite{Klose2010}, \cite{Demulder2023}).
-However, on the string side of dualities their identification and study is complicated by insufficiently high symmetries of relevant 10-dimensional anti-de Sitter superspaces as opposed to the $AdS_5\times S^5$ superspace that is maximally supersymmetric solution of the $D=10$ chiral supergravity constraints.
+Presently, interest to supersymmetric integrable two-dimensional sigma-models and strings, in particular in anti-de Sitter superspaces is mainly connected with the above mentioned application of the holographic principle in string theory.
+It was triggered by proof of the classical integrability~\cite{Bena2003} of equations of two-dimensional sigma-model on the $\mathrm{PSU}(2,2|4)/(\mathrm{SO}(1,4)\times \mathrm{SO}(5))$ supercoset manifold.
+The latter is used to describe dynamics of the IIB superstring in the~${\mathrm{AdS}_5\times S^5}$ superspace \cite{Kallosh1998,Metsaev1998}.
+Integrable structure of the superstring correlates with that of dual $D=4$ $\mathcal N=4$ supersymmetric Yang--Mills theory, initially studied in \cite{Minahan2002}.
+Moreover, this motivated the search of integrable structures also in the lower-dimensional examples of the AdS/CFT correspondence (see, e.g., reviews \cite{Demulder2023,Klose2010}).
+However, on the string side of dualities their identification and study are complicated by insufficiently high symmetries of relevant 10-dimensional anti-de Sitter superspaces as opposed to the $\mathrm{AdS}_5\times S^5$ superspace that is maximally supersymmetric solution of the $D=10$ chiral supergravity constraints.